jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Assets.md

 updatedAt: Tue Aug 20 2024 11:36:47 GMT+0000 (Coordinated Universal Time)
 ---

 The assets, which consist of icons and images, preload and cache when the solution downloads or updates.
-This allows the images and icons to display when the app is offline and improves the app's performance.&#x20;
+This allows the images and icons to display when the app is offline and improves the app's performance.

-- Jigx Builder loads with an assets folder already created for you.&#x20;
+- Jigx Builder loads with an assets folder already created for you.
 - When you add icons to any jig files, Jigx Builder automatically creates an icons.jigx file under the assets folder and lists all the icons in the file.
 - For images referenced in jig files, Jigx Builder automatically creates an image.jigx file under the assets folder, and the image `headers` are automatically added to this file.